 Resident Culture Brewing Co.

-Spend only a couple of minutes with wife and husband duo Amanda and Philip McLamb in their brewery in the booming Plaza Midwood community of Charlotte, NC, and you’ll feel as if you’ve stepped directly into their living room.
+Spend only a couple of minutes with wife-and-husband duo Amanda and Phillip McLamb in their brewery in the booming Plaza Midwood community of Charlotte, NC, and you’ll feel as if you’ve stepped directly into their living room.
 Actually, that’s not a far-off analogy—Resident Culture put down roots in a building that previously housed Phillip’s family printing company.

 2nd Shift Brewing

 St. Louis, MO